Top 5 Social Fitness Hacks

 5. The feedback sprint (1 week)

-Why it works
+Why this works

-• High-quality micro-moments increase connection, learning ability and performance.
+• High-quality micro-moments increase connection, learning ability, and performance.

 • Teams with “thriving relationships” report greater well-being (76% vs. 57%) and higher productivity (50% vs. 36%).